-Joan Magruder serves as group president for BJC HealthCare, with responsibilities for St. Louis Children’s Hospital, Alton Memorial Hospital, Christian Hospital, Missouri Baptist Medical Center, Barnes-Jewish St. Peters Hospital, Progress West Hospital and Memorial Hospital Belleville and Memorial Hospital East.
-In addition, she oversees BJC Behavioral Health, BJC Home Care Services, BJC Corporate Health Services, strategic planning for the organization, and serves as the executive
+Joan Magruder serves as group president for BJC HealthCare, with responsibilities for an approximate $3 billion portfolio that includes Alton Memorial Hospital, Memorial Hospital Belleville and Memorial Hospital Shiloh, Missouri Baptist Medical Center, Missouri Baptist Sullivan Hospital, Parkland Health Center and St. Louis Children’s Hospital.
+In addition, she oversees BJC Medical Group, BJC Behavioral Health, BJC Home Care Services, BJC Corporate Health Services, and serves as the executive sponsor for system pharmacy.

 She holds a master’s degree in business administration from The Wharton School of the University of Pennsylvania and a bachelor’s degree from Hamilton College in Clinton, New York.
 A native of Danbury, Conn., she is married with three children.